 The reason filing is such a must—apart from the fact that most folks like smooth edges—is because doing so will help limit how far a crack can lead through the nail, which helps to avoid getting unnecessarily close to the quick.
 (Ouch, no thank you.)

-Now, note that if your nails are quite short, filing might be all it takes to repair your nail.
+Now, if your nails are quite short, filing might be all it takes to repair your nail.
 However, if you have long almond-, oval-, stiletto-, or coffin-shaped nails and you’ve cracked one edge, you’ll want to file the jagged edge (as opposed to clipping) and move on to step two.